 I have a similar shape problem as you…here are some dress styles that may look nice…

 Hope these help :)posted about 4 years ago

 Agree with the others! definitely wear something that will show off your legs.
 Define your waist but wearing a dress that is tight in the middle or wear a high waisted belt.
 You can balance the top half of your body by wearing a full skirted dress which flares out, or a dress that has details on the bottom and is relatively plain on top.
 Tops/dresses with v-necks are good if you are busty, and it’s also good if the straps of your dress and relatively thin- i’m busty and i’ve noticed that if I wear tank tops which thick straps that end at my shoulder they can make my arms/bust look bigger.
 Tops which are lower cut (not high necked) are flattering too.
 Hope that helps a bit!posted about 4 years ago

 maybe something like this…

 or if this link does not work, go to topshop.com and search: Christelle Dress by Jones and Jones

-it also comes in white :) it gives you that vintage feel and excentuates your tiny waist, while showing off your legs. and the full skirt will give you a nice balance if you’re on the bustier side. also on there,they have a petite section that you would like possiblyposted over 3 years ago
+it also comes in white :) it gives you that vintage feel and excentuates your tiny waist, while showing off your legs. and the full skirt will give you a nice balance if you’re on the bustier side. also on there,they have a petite section that you would like possiblyposted about 4 years ago

 Try a dress with an empire waist, or one that is belted.
-You may want to look at online vintage stores or eBay, they offer a wide variety of cuts and many vintage dresses allow for a curvy build!posted over 3 years ago
+You may want to look at online vintage stores or eBay, they offer a wide variety of cuts and many vintage dresses allow for a curvy build!posted about 4 years ago